EnriqueMoran/remoteTelegramShell/README.md

 # remoteTelegramShell
 remoteTelegramShell is a secure remote shell for Linux that makes use of Telegram's secure conection to send commands and receive messages from the computer.
-Has an user login system and root restriction in order to avoid malicious connections from other Telegram users. _"pyTelegramBotApi"_ module is needed.
+Has an user login system and root restriction in order to avoid malicious connections from other Telegram users. _"pyTelegramBotApi"_ and _"telebot"_ modules are needed.
+This tool is specially useful for those computers that have ssh port closed.

 Also has a log file for tracking users input, that registers the date, command and user ID.